Year of entry 2024

 Our MSc Management Consulting is dual accredited by the Chartered Management Institute (CMI).
 Graduates of the course achieve both a degree from the University and a Level 7 Diploma in Professional Consulting from the CMI.

 Throughout the course, core modules will ensure you develop a fundamental understanding of management consulting.
-You’ll critically examine the key theories and facts that underpin current consultancy practice, as well as the latest issues and management trends worldwide.
+You’ll critically examine the key theories, concepts and facts that underpin current consultancy practice, as well as the latest issues and management trends worldwide.

-The course culminates in a consultancy project, during which you’ll undertake applied fieldwork with opportunities to work with an external organisation or University research centres.
-This provides a live opportunity to learn about the practicalities of consultancy work, including ethical, research and professional skills.
+The course culminates in a consulting project, during which you’ll undertake applied fieldwork with opportunities to work with an external organisation or University research centres.
+This provides a live opportunity to learn about the practicalities of consultancy work.
+You’ll develop a range of domain-relevant skills such as client relationship management, project management, problem-solving and research skills.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.